-Pulsing is used for improved control of the weld pool and the solidification process.
+Pulsing is used to give improved control of the weld pool and the solidification process.
 The pulse frequency is set so slow that the weld pool has time to solidify at least partially between each pulse.
 In order to set pulsing, four parameters are required: pulse current, pulse time, background current and background time.

-6.1 Settings in the weld data setting menu
+6.1 Settings in the Weld Data Setting menu